brettz9/atyourcommand/README.md

 off its data from there.
 1. Could create a convention to get data out of a plug-in by right-click (and demo - see [MDN](https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Scripting_plugins#How_to_call_plugin_native_methods));
 also for a full-page plugin (see https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Plug-in_Basics )?
 Note that plugins are [deprecated](https://developer.mozilla.org/en-US/Add-ons/Plugins), however.
+1. Rename or add to URLs (including as textarea) to allow any kind of variable?

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand